Lanre-Akinbo/cyclistic/README.md

 ## Dashboard

 A Tableau dashboard was created to visualize the key findings and insights from the analysis.
-The interactive dashboard can be found within the project repository.
+The interactive dashboard can be found within the project directory.

 ## Potential Strategies